+'''

-CALL AST_SETC(SPECFRAME, 'Unit', 'kHz', STATUS)
+CALL AST_SETC( SPECFRAME, 'Unit', 'kHz', STATUS )

+'''

-No error will be reported if you accidentally set an inappropriate Unit value (say "J" - Joules) after all, AST cannot tell what you are about to do, and you may be about to change the System value to "Energy".
+No error will be reported if you accidentally set an inappropriate Unit value (say "J" - Joules)-after all, AST cannot tell what you are about to do, and you may be about to change the System value to "Energy".
 However, an error will be reported if you attempt to find a conversion between two SpecFrames (for instance using AST_CONVERT) if either SpecFrame has a Unit value which is inappropriate for its System value.

 SpecFrame attributes, like all other attributes, all have default value.
 However, be aware that for some attributes these default values can never be more than "a legal numerical value" and have no astronomical significance.
 For instance, the RefRA and RefDec attributes (which give the source position) both have a default value of zero.
 So unless your source happens to be at that point (highly unlikely!) you will need to set new values.
 Likewise, the RestFreq (rest frequency) attribute has an arbitrary default value of 1.0E5 GHz.
-Some operations are not affected by inappropriate values for these attributes (for instance, converting from frequency to velocity requires a correct rest frequency, moving between different standards of rest requires a correct source position.
+Some operations are not affected by inappropriate values for these attributes (for instance, converting from frequency to wavelength, changing axis units, etc), but some are.
+For instance, converting from frequency to velocity requires a correct rest frequency, moving between different standards of rest requires a correct source position.
 The moral is, always set explicit values for as many attributes as possible.